Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 Over/under insights

-- Los Angeles' games this season have gone over 49 points five of 11 times.

-- San Francisco's games have gone over 49 points in five of 10 chances this season.
+- Los Angeles and its opponents have gone over the current 49-point total in five of 11 games (45.5%) this season.

-- The two teams combine to score 52.1 points per game, 3.1 more than the total in this contest.
+- In 50% of San Francisco's games this season (5/10), the teams combined to score more than Monday's total of 49.

-- The 47.1 combined points per game that these two squads have allowed this season are 1.9 fewer than the 49 over/under in this contest.
+- Monday's over/under is 3.1 points lower than the two team's combined 52.1 points per game average.

 - The Rams and their opponents have scored an average of 50.7 points per game in 2020, 1.7 more than Monday's total.